mchelem/cabsdock-client/README.md

 ./cabsdock.py SFGDGFADF pdb_codes.txt
 ```

-* SFGDGFADF is the ligand sequence
+* SFGDGFADF is the ligand sequence.

 * pdb_codes.txt is a file containing the pdb receptors, one per line.

+If the PDB file is not found in the current directory, it will be downloaded from the PDB.

-The output is the URL of the created jobs.
+The output is the URLs for the submitted jobs.
 You can redirect the output to a file in order to use it later with cabsdownload.

 ### Download results: